dshanley/contentcamel.io/hugo/content/tour.md

     - name: Organized for Sales
     - name: Integrated
   - headline: Share and Track Content
-    textline: "65% of marketing content isn't used by Sales, but you can avoid that with automatic short links, our sales enablement Chrome extension, and intelligent search to deliver the right content at the right time to close more deals.      \n"
+    textline: "65% of marketing content isn't used by Sales, but you can avoid that with automatic short links, our sales content management Chrome extension, and intelligent search to deliver the right content at the right time to close more deals.      \n"
     video:
       fallbackVisual: "/img/cc-extension-gmail.jpg"
       sources: